Burwood/containers101/containers_lab/task_5msb.md

  1. Go ahead and Kill/Stop your container now.

- 1. Finally, back and edit your **Dockerfile**, change it to match below:
+ 1. Finally, go back and edit your **Dockerfile**, change it to match below:

 ```
 FROM golang:alpine as builder